 - American Cheese (Contains Sugar)

-Keto Nuts, Seeds, & Legumes
+Best nuts, Seeds, & Legumes for Keto

 Certain nuts are safe on the ketogenic diet.
 Legumes are less so.
 Peanuts are technically not nuts, and cashews contain a large amount of soluble carbohydrates making them an unfavorable choice.
 Yet, these two are very common to find as ingredients.
 Here’s a list of nuts you can eat on the ketogenic diet.